This lovely crochet bow is a quick and versatile pattern that can be used as a hair clip, decorative embellishment, or even an adorable gift topper.

 Materials & Tools Needed

-- Yarn: Any kind of yarn suitable for this project.
+- Yarn: Any kind of yarn suitable for this pattern.
 In the tutorial, Janet Adore yarn was used.

 - Hook: 3mm crochet hook (adjust hook size according to your yarn weight).